 24. Hot Plate

 A hot plate is a device that consists of a flat plate attached to an electronic heating mechanism.
 The main aim of a hot plate is to evenly heat a substance or sample placed on the top of it.
-The advantage of using a hot plate in place of a bunsen burner is that a hot plate does not make use of a flammable fuel thereby, minimizing the chances of accidents.
+The advantage of using a hot plate in place of a bunsen burner is that a hot plate does not make use of flammable fuel, thereby minimizing the chances of accidents.
 Also, the temperature of a bunsen burner cannot be determined easily, but the temperature of a hot plate gets recorded and displayed in digital format on the indicator attached to the device and can be controlled easily.

 26. Evaporating Dish

 An evaporating dish is one of the prime apparatuses used at a laboratory.
 It is a small and shallow utensil that has a pinched lip to pour the liquids properly.
 The materials used to manufacture an evaporating dish generally include porcelain, ceramic, glass, or silicon.
 It is mainly used for small scale separation of solute from solution through the physical process of crystallization.
-For this purpose, the solution is poured into the evaporating dish, the solvent gets evaporated thereby, concentrating the solution.
+For this purpose, the solution is poured into the evaporating dish, the solvent gets evaporated, thereby concentrating the solution.

 27. Measuring Cylinders